-One of the advantages of the longer rooted communities, such as the CIB W78, is its track record and prestige; in the hundreds of papers published by people, who may now be the authorities in the field.
-This track record, however, is remembered by a few dozens who have been attending the W78 regularly.
-It is documented in the proceedings which are mostly locked in the cabinets of those attending.
-All others could appreciate the achievements of the W78 if they were electronically and freely available.
-In the SciX project we will make an infrastructure available that will allow the W78 to put their history on-line, in a very similar fashion, as the ECAADE already did.
-It will also provide some content.
-For more we will ask for the support of the previous conference organisers as well as the W78 board in setting up some guidelines for the future organisers.
+One of the advantages of the longer rooted communities, such as ACADIA, is its track record and prestige; the hundreds of papers published by people, who may now be regarded as the authorities in the field.
+This track record, however, is remembered by a few dozens who have been attending ACADIA conferences regularly.
+All others could appreciate the achievements of ACADIA if they were electronically and freely available.